sipeed/kflash_gui/README.md

 ## Features

 * Support `*.bin` and `*.kfpgk` file with file picker
-* Support development board select
+* Support development board select(And auto detect, you should select board manually if you want to use high speed mode)
 * Support select where the firmware burned to
 * Auto scan serial port support
 * Baudrate editable